What does a Certified Nursing Assistant do?

 - Assist patients with daily activities such as bathing, dressing, grooming, and eating.

-- Take and record vital signs, including temperature, blood pressure, pulse, and respiration.
+- Take and record vital signs, including temperature, blood pressure, pulse, and respiration rate.

-- Help patients with mobility issues, including transferring and repositioning them in beds and chairs.
+- Help patients with mobility and transfers, ensuring their safety and comfort.

 - Provide emotional support and companionship to patients.

-- Assist in the implementation of care plans as directed by the nursing staff.
+- Assist in the implementation of care plans and follow instructions from healthcare professionals.

 Qualifications

-- Current Certified Nursing Assistant (CNA) certification in the state of employment.
+- Current Certified Nursing Assistant (CNA) certification in the state of [State].

 - High school diploma or equivalent required.